zephyrproject-rtos/zephyr/samples/net/dns_resolve/README.rst

 - screen terminal emulator or equivalent.

-- For the Arduino 101 board, the ENC28J60 Ethernet module is required.
+- For most boards without ethernet, the ENC28J60 Ethernet module is required.

 - dnsmasq application.
 The dnsmasq version used in this sample is: